 - You got to have your mind right.
 Setting clear goals, understanding how your brain works under stress and how to avoid self-sabotage are crucial for success.
 And knowing about it is not the same as understanding how to do it.
 Without a complete understanding and a plan for success chances are you’ll sabotage your own efforts and be right back where you started.
 Remember the 95% failure rate?
 It’s not all from incorrect nutrition and exercise.
 To be successful the mind is key.

-To be successful once and for all.
 To be on the last diet you will ever be on, you must understand how the body and the brain works and how to use these powerful tools to achieve the physique and life you deserve.
 So don’t take the short cut through the forest.
 Don’t take the easy way out.
 Because it always backfires.
 “Short cuts lead to long Delays.”
 Commit to learning and doing it right and the reward will last a lifetime!